libsemigroups/libsemigroups_pybind11/docs/source/api/fpsemi-examples.rst

    The values in this enum class are used to specify the authors of a presentation.
-Where there are different presentations by different authors, values of this type can be passed as an argument to disambiguate which presentation is wanted.
+Where there are different presentations by different authors, values of this type can be passed as an argument to the functions described on this page to disambiguate which presentation is wanted.

    The author values can be combined via the operator ``+``.